University of New Brunswick: Student life

 UNB has approximately 10,000 students from over 100 countries.
-Students have over 125 clubs and societies to choose from between the Fredericton and Saint John campuses and there are 13 residences available to students in Fredericton and two in Saint John.
+The University has a total of 16 residences: 13 in the Fredericton campus, and three in the Saint John campus.
+Students have over 125 clubs and societies to choose from between both of these campuses.
 Students on both campuses have access to UNB's facilities, fitness classes and outdoor activities such as snowshoeing and kayaking.
 There are exchanges available in more than 35 countries around the world with over 89 university partners.

 Athletics

-UNB Fredericton is represented in U Sports by the UNB Reds while UNBSJ is represented in CCAA by the UNB Saint John Seawolves.
-The Reds compete in the following sports: men's and women's basketball, men's and women's hockey, men's and women's soccer, men's and women's volleyball, and swimming.
+The University of New Brunswick has two sports teams, one for each campus.
+UNB Fredericton's team is called the UNB Reds, and UNB Saint John's team is called the UNB Saint John Seawolves.
+The Reds varsity teams primarily participate in Atlantic University Sport (AUS) and U Sports.
+The Saint John Seawolves varsity teams primarily participate in the Atlantic Collegiate Athletic Association (ACAA) and the Canadian Collegiate Athletic Association.
+There are teams for cross country, curling, basketball, hockey, soccer, swimming, track and field, and volleyball.
+Out of these sports, there are additional teams for the Saint John Seawolves for basketball, soccer, and volleyball.
 Men's and women's track & field and cross country were added as a varsity sport for 2010–2011; this is a joint Fredericton/Saint John Campus program.

 In the past, UNBF used different names for each individual sport's team; for instance, the men's swim team was the Beavers, and the hockey team was the Red Devils.
 The university club teams, which are supported financially by the Student Union as well as by individual members of the teams, do not use the Reds name and thus continue the tradition of using different nicknames for each sport.

+Insignia and other representations

+Coat of arms

+The University of New Brunswick's official coat of arms was introduced in 1956 after being approved by the University of New Brunswick Senate.
+Previously, UNB's only insignia was the Great Seal, which the New Brunswick Legislative Assembly granted during the Act of the University of New Brunswick in 1859.
+In 1952, a subcommittee of the UNB Senate was tasked with considering designs and suggestions.

+The coat of arms features two gold beavers in front of a crimson background, on either side of the Book of Learning, which features the University's motto Sapere Aude.
+The bottom part of the shield contains a ship in front of a gold background, adapted from the New Brunswick coat of arms.
+This recognizes UNB's status as a provincial university.

+The design was described by a proclamation from the College of Heralds as follows:

 Songs

 Traditional among a number of songs commonly played and sung at various times such as commencement, convocation, and athletic events are "Carmina Universitatis Novi Brunsvici", "Alma Mater" (1904), and "UNB Anthem", with words by A.G.
 Bailey and music by D.V.
 Start.

-Colloquial songs included "Bombers Away" to celebrate the football team: